-Group majors in religion and theology and other fields may be designed according to the guidelines for group majors (see page 72).
-For example, a student wishing to present a group major in Religion and Philosophy could take 4-6 courses (12-18 semester hours) in religion and theology and 4-6 courses (12-18 semester hours) in philosophy, and 2 courses (6 semester hours) from a third discipline.
-Group majors must be carefully planned and must be approved by both major department chairs and the registrar
+Interdisciplinary majors in religion and theology and other fields may be designed according to the guidelines for group majors (see page 73).
+For example, a student wishing to present an interdisciplinary major in Religion and Philosophy could take 4-6 courses (12-18 semester hours) in religion and theology and 4-6 courses (12-18 semester hours) in philosophy, and 2 courses (6 semester hours) from a third discipline.
+Interdisciplinary majors must be carefully planned and must be approved by both major department chairs and the registrar.